Navarro County License Hearing Guide

 The ALR/Administrative Hearing

 The ALR hearing is your opportunity to challenge the suspension of your driver's license.
-Understanding the process is crucial.
+It is a separate proceeding from your criminal case, with different rules and a lower burden of proof.

 What It Is